chiefBiiko/findFuncName/README.md

 # moonwalk

-Traverse the callstack in reverse order and look for identical names or values.
+Traverse the callstack in reverse order and look for identical values or names.

-`findClones` and `findShadow` both take a name as input that must be defined in the same scope as the functions are called in.
+`findClones` and `findShadow` both take a name as input (which must be defined in the same scope as the functions are called in) and return a named list. `findClones` matches by value whereas `findShadow` matches by name.

 ### `findClones`